-Failures: Despite its good intentions, the DRP has failed on every front.
+Despite its good intentions, the DRP has failed on every front.
 In fact, the program's failures are of such magnitude that former State Representative Mike Krusee, the original author of the bill creating the program, has now called it "a mistake," saying it is "past time to either revise or repeal the program."2

-- Extremely low collection rate.
+Extremely low collection rate.
 Many DRP violators are unable to pay assessed surcharges.
-As a result, the DRP has generated less than half of the revenue anticipated, with under 40% of the assessed surcharges collected assessed since the program's inception.3 This is despite changes made to the program during the 2009 and 2011 legislative sessions to induce more Texans to pay overdue surcharges.4 - Not only has the DRP generated less than half of the revenue anticipated, it only partly fulfills its promise to pay for uncompensated care at trauma hospitals: Instead of spending surcharge money as originally intended, the Legislature has withheld tens of millions from hospitals to certify the budget.5 - Failure to improve driver responsibility.
-While overall traffic fatalities have decreased somewhat in recent years, data indicate that the DRP has failed to change driver behavior as it relates to a significant trafficrelated offense: drunk driving.
-From 2003 to 2013, the percentage of fatal automobile crashes in Texas that involve alcohol increased from 26.3% to 32%.6 - More unlicensed and uninsured drivers on Texas roads.
+As a result, the DRP has generated less than half of the revenue anticipated, with under 40% of the assessed surcharges collected assessed since the program's inception.3 This is despite changes made to the program during the 2009 and 2011 Legislative Sessions to induce more Texans to pay overdue surcharges.4

+Not only has the DRP generated less than half of the revenue anticipated, it only partly fulfills its promise to pay for uncompensated care at trauma hospitals: Instead of spending surcharge money as originally intended, the Legislature has withheld tens of millions from hospitals to certify the budget.5

+• More unlicensed and uninsured drivers on Texas roads.
 The DRP has not only failed to diminish the proportion of unlicensed and uninsured drivers on the road, it dramatically increased their number.
-Unable to pay the surcharges (on top of criminal penalties and court fines), nearly 1.3 million drivers now have invalid licenses.
-Since a valid driver's license is a requirement to purchase liability insurance, many of those drivers may no longer be able to insure their vehicles.
-As such, the program has likely increased the number of uninsured motorists on Texas roads - as well as increasing the cost of accidents with drivers lacking liability insurance.8
+Unable to pay the surcharges (on top of criminal penalties and court fines), more than 1.2 million drivers now have invalid licenses.6 Since a valid driver's license is a requirement to purchase liability insurance, many of those drivers may no longer be able to insure their vehicles.
+As such, the program has likely increased the number of uninsured motorists on Texas roads - as well as increasing the cost of accidents with drivers lacking liability insurance.7